 How is it calculated?

-The Reliability Rate reflects a calculation of the number of transfers you operated versus the number of transfers you removed from your schedule during the last 60 days.
+The Reliability Rate reflects a calculation of the number of transfers you operated versus the number of transfers you removed from your schedule for the last 60 transfers you accepted.

 Maximum = 5.00.
 The weight in the overall score = 20%

 Maximum Rating Metric = 20.00 (= Number of operated transfers/60 * 20% * 100)

 Over the last 60 transfers I accepted, 58 of them were finally operated and I have removed 2 of them from my schedule.

 The calculation of the score would be as follows:

 58/60 * 20% * 100 = 19,4 out of 20

 The reliability Rate metric (out of 5) would be 4,85 out of 5.

 This metric doesn't take into account changes or cancellations made by Welcome’s Support team or by the travelers.